antelle/io-ui/README.md

 ## Warning!

-The project has been created as a commercial project, and also as a proof-of-concept.
-Project author doesn't have active interest in this project, and it's not being actively developed for now, until there's no extra demand and finance for such specific kind of tool.
+The project has been created as a commercial product, and also as a proof-of-concept.
+The author doesn't have active interest in this project, and it's not being actively developed for now, until there's any extra demand and finance for such specific kind of tool.

 ## Project website
 This readme describes how to work with sources.
 For general and usage info, please go to: